Rural diversity: Films

 Well-known films about rural communities are often primarily white.
 The popular film, Brokeback Mountain, made in 2005 featuring Jake Gyllenhaal and Heath Ledger, portrays a rural America centered around a white community.
 This film shows a rural area that is mostly white and heteronormative.
 The main two characters, played by Ledger and Gyllenhaal have a secret love affair-unable to come out as gay to their community.
 Another film, Three Billboards Outside Ebbing, Missouri made in 2017, also features rural America.
 This film chronicles the murder investigation of a young woman.
 This film is highly regarded but has been accused of being a "shallow look at rural America, especially in regards to race."
 Film portrayals of rural communities often display a homogenous community, contributing to the common perception that rural diversity is non-existent.

 Books

 The 2016 memoir Hillbilly Elegy is often regarded as a 21st-century portrait of the rural American experience and culture.
-J. D. Vance's book is centered around the experience of a white boy growing up in rural poverty.
+JD Vance's book is centered around the experience of a white boy growing up in rural poverty.
 This book is well-known as an all-encompassing representation of rural America, despite not offering much information on other, more diverse, rural experiences.
 In response to this portrayal of rural America, Elizabeth Catte, attempts to diversify this the rural Appalachian narrative in her book What You Are Getting Wrong About Appalachia by looking back at the history of the region.